hilaryrowe/documentation3/oeeCalculations/meta-configurations.md

 * Custom Recipes - depending on the variabilty of output from a machine type custom configuration of the fields above may be required (e.g. creating small widgets are expected to be created in 30 seconds while large widgets take 5 minutes to create)

+* Statplugin - Different ways of calculating OEE metrics can be specified in the machine type configuration
+  * PartOEEStatCalculator - ???
+  * ParallelCyclePerfCalculator - ???
+  * SkipBadCycleStatCalculator - ignores cycles with NG data
+  * LineStatsCalculator - used to calculate OEE metrics for the line model with overlapping or parallel processes (total aggregate daily time > 24 hours)

 ### Factory
 * shift_events - used to the define the shift schedule for the facility including:
   * Days of the week expected to operate